Interior Design

 - Transferable:CSU

-This course covers the successful design of residences for a variety of users, regardless of their age, size, physical abilities, or limitations.
-It also encompasses specialty and adaptive appliances, plumbing fixtures, cabinetry, appropriate finish materials, space planning, and furnishings.
-Field trips may be required.
+This course covers the successful design of residences for a variety of users with different abilities related to age, mobility, etc. It encompasses specialty and adaptive appliances, plumbing fixtures, cabinetry, appropriate finish materials, space planning, and furnishings.
+In-person or virtual field trips may be required.

 Student Learning Outcomes